NuGet/Entropy/docs/request-graph.md

 ## Summary

-If we observe the remaining dependencies in the reduced graph, they rougly correspond to the expected sequence of HTTP requests used to discover all direct and transitive dependencies of the `ExampleProj.csproj` project used in this example.
+If we observe the remaining dependencies in the reduced graph, they roughly correspond to the expected sequence of HTTP requests used to discover all direct and transitive dependencies of the `ExampleProj.csproj` project used in this example.
 Notably:

 - The two root nodes relate to NuGet.Configuration and NuGet.Packaging, which are direct dependencies of the project.
 - Specific NuGet package versions are only hit after the index for that ID is downloaded.
-- Direct package dependecies are only discovered after downloading a package version, for example:
+- Direct package dependencies are only discovered after downloading a package version, for example:
   - `nuget.common/index.json` is only hit after `nuget.configuration.5.6.0.nupkg` is downloaded
   - `nuget.versioning/index.json` is only hit after `nuget.packaging.5.6.0.nupkg` is downloaded
   - `nuget.frameworks/index.json` is only hit after `nuget.common.5.6.0.nupkg` is downloaded